fed4iot/VirIoT/Doc/Kubernetes Deployment.md

 ### Setup MQTT services for control/telemetry data from k8s master node (one VerneMQ broker per viriot-zone)

-VerneMQ deployed as a StatefulSet to nodes that have `viriot-zone-gw=true`.
+Deploy VerneMQ as a StatefulSet to nodes that have `viriot-zone-gw=true`.

 Edit the `spec.replicas` with the correct number of used cluster nodes.